in

 Primary Lymphedema is due to abnormal lymphatic vasculature or lymphatic dysplasia.
 It can present in childhood, adolescence, or after the age of 35.

-Secondary lymphedema occurs as a result of lymphatic obstruction due to a medical problem such as cancer, radiation therapy, and surgical excision.
+Secondary lymphedema occurs as a result of lymphatic obstruction due to a medical problem such as cancer, radiation therapy, or surgical excision.

 However, with appropriate physical therapy, the progression and complications of lymphedema can be reduced.